1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > plane; they are transcendental and have no material effect.

-> One who is, however, entangled in profit calculation
+> But one who is entangled in profit calculation

 > for sense gratification cannot have that peace.
 This is the